 Oklahoma City Truck Accident Attorneys

-Motor vehicle accidents involving large commercial vehicles, such as semi-trucks and 18-wheelers, are particularly devastating.
+Motor vehicle accidents involving large commercial vehicles, such as semi-trucks and 18-wheelers, are devastating.
 According to the Oklahoma Highway Safety Office (OHSO), there were nearly 4,800 large truck crashes in Oklahoma in 2020, 545 of which led to confirmed injuries and 73 of which were fatal.

 Who Is Liable for a Large Truck Accident?